parthsarin/main-site/index.md

 # Hi, I'm Parth

-<p class="lede">I study questions about power and technology from perspectives informed by gender theory, surveillance studies, and decolonial scholarship and activism.
-My recent work has focused on intimacy—including romantic relationships, friendships, and therapy—and attempts to automate care work.</p>
+<p class="lede">I am a researcher, artist, and writer studying questions about power and technology from perspectives informed by gender theory, surveillance studies, and decolonial scholarship and activism.
+My recent work has focused on attempts to automate care and the religious aspects of AI development.</p>

 <hr class="section-rule" />